10 Tips for Your First Kickboxing Match

 5. Defense First

-6. Listen to your Coach
+6. Listen to Your Coach

 7. Keep Your Emotions Under Control

-8. Use your Breathing
+8. Use Your Breathing

-9. Learn from Experience
+9. Learn from the Experience

 10. Enjoy the Moment